o-jasper/o-jasper.github.io/blog/_posts/2015-01-07-public_goods_and_business_models.md

 Business models are not about supply and demand.
 They are about finding some dynamic where leverage is obtained allowing the model to get payment somewhere.
 Supply and demand is one dynamic, the leverage is that you could provide the good/service, but only if you get paid.
-What you can ask is about the extent of that leverage, which is determined by what other suppliers are offering.
+The payment you can ask is about the extent of that leverage, which is determined by what other suppliers are offering.
 The dynamic is not always bad; for 'basic' supply and demand, the dynamic is effective at getting cheap products.